naninovel/docs/docs/guide/custom-actor-implementations.md

 — where `id` is the ID of the actor and `metadata` — either actor's (when actor record exists in the resources) or a default metadata.
 When implementing a specific actor interface, it's possible to request corresponding specific metadata (eg, "CharacterMetadata" for "ICharacterActor" implementation).

 ::: note
-When adding custom implementation types under a [namespace](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/namespaces/), add the namespace to the `Type Namespaces` list found in the engine configuration menu.
-Otherwise, the engine won't be able to find your custom type.
+When adding custom implementation types under a non-predefined assembly (via [assembly definitions](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html)), add the assembly name to the `Type Assemblies` list found in the engine configuration menu.
+Otherwise, the engine won't be able to locate your custom types.
 :::

 ::: example